BosslandGmbH/HBRelog/README.md

 * Automatically scans for new memory offsets whenever Wow updates
 * WoW window re-size and placement and custom title
 * Task system.

+### Installation
+There is no installer, simply download the binaries from [here](https://github.com/highvoltz/HBRelog/releases/latest), extract zip into any folder and run the HBRelog executable.